Shreeramghimire/AI_Engineering/Keras.md

 3. Transmission: An action potential (electrical spike) travels down the axon.

 4. Output: At the synapses, the electrical signal triggers the release of neurotransmitters, passing the message to the next neurons.

+This "all-or-nothing" firing and the summation of inputs is the biological basis for the activation function in artificial neurons (e.g., a step function or sigmoid that decides whether a node "fires").